Minimise food waste

 More ways to avoid waste

 - If you’re into juicing, don’t throw away that precious pulp.
-Many juicers and blenders will only prep the good stuff, leaving peel and pulp and pith behind.
-But it doesn’t have to be destined for the bin – there are loads of ways you can put fruit pulp to good use, and that’s often where the most nutritious bits are found as well.
+Many juicers and blenders will only prep the good stuff, leaving peel and pulp and pith behind, which is often where the most nutritious bits are found.
+But it doesn’t have to be destined for the bin – there are loads of ways you can put fruit pulp to good use, like adding it to smoothies, soups, or even cakes.
 And if you’re not into juicing, why not consider taking it up – it’s great for the immune system, keeping you firing all cylinders, as well as for boosting general health, and you’ll find some tasty recipes on our blog.

 - When it comes to fresh herbs, you inevitably don’t use the whole packet, but don’t throw them away – freezing them in olive oil means they’ll be perfect for the next recipe you need them for.